Glossary of pinball terms: P

 A player-controlled, spring-loaded rod that allows the player to send the ball into the game.
 The plunger is usually located at the bottom right corner of the pinball machine.
-Some games like FunHouse have two plungers.
+Some games like FunHouse have two plungers, and others have autoplungers triggered by a button press, trigger pull or other game action.
+Sometimes referred to as a shooter knob.